-Statistics show that a strong employer brand is a top priority for companies and candidates alike.
+Research shows that a strong employment brand is a top priority for companies and candidates alike.
 70 percent of job seekers consider an employer’s brand before applying.
-84 percent of careerarc.com survey participants would consider leaving their current company if another company with an excellent reputation offered them a job, and about 11 percent of job seekers said they would decline a job offer from an employer with a bad reputation − even if they were unemployed.
+Eight-four percent of job seekers would consider leaving their current company if another with an excellent reputation offered them a job, and about 11 percent of job seekers said they would decline a job offer from an employer with a bad reputation − even if they were unemployed.

-While recruiting top sales candidates these individual are looking at a companies employer brand trying to decide if they want to work for the company based on the company’s employer brand and if the consumer brand reputation will help open doors for them.
-Work with your current sales leaders to assess the current state of your brand.
+These individuals are looking at various companies trying to decide if they want to work for a company based on their employment brand and, simultaneously, if the consumer brand reputation will help open doors for them.

-Glassdoor.com reports that if a business is not offering $35k-$45k as a base salary range for sales professionals, it might have trouble attracting the right talent.
-By offering $45K+, businesses can attract 73 percent of the sales market.
-An additional note, uncapped commissions have now become the industry standard.
-The compensation structure should be easy to understand, and employers should emphasize the value of the overachievement bonuses and accelerators.
-Top performers rank recognition trips as the second most important aspect, after total pay.
+In addition, uncapped commissions have become industry standard.
+Compensation structure should be easy to understand, and employers should emphasize the value of the over achievement bonuses/accelerators.
+Top sales performers rank recognition trips as the No. 2 most important aspect, after total pay.

-Top sales talent wants the opportunity to continue developing and fostering their craft.
+Top sales talent wants the opportunity to continue developing and honing their craft.
 Training is a win-win for both employers and candidates.
-Develop training for new hires that is based upon the processes, methodologies, and tools used by your top performing salespeople.
-Show prospective candidates your devotion to your employees through investments and cultivation via robust employee development programs.
-These programs not only show employees that they are valued, but it improves loyalty and increases employee retention rates.
+Develop training for new hires based upon the processes, methodologies and tools used by your top performing salespeople.

-When recruiting top sales talent, it’s important to keep in mind that the best sales reps are being targeted by multiple organizations and agencies.
-It’s not only important for hiring managers to be sold on a candidate; it’s equally important to sell the passive sales talent on the opportunity.
+When recruiting top sales talent, it’s important to keep in mind that the best sales representaitves are being targeted by multiple organizations and agencies.
+It’s not only important for hiring managers to be sold on a candidate; it’s equally important to sell the passive sales talent on your opportunity!
 Finally, when prospecting the best of the best, patience perseveres.
-Like any good sales rep would say, “A no is usually just a “Not right now.”
-When reaching out, always leave the door open.
-Tell the candidate to feel free to reach out if anything changes, and most importantly, ask them if they know of anyone that may be a fit for the role.
+Like any good sales representative would say, "'No' often means 'not right now.'"
+When seeking to attract passive sales talent, always leave the door open.

 Krista Connell is a Recruitment Consultant for WilsonHCG, and has over a decade of sales recruiting experience.
 She is the Co-Committee Chair of WilsonHCG Operation Transition Committee, and in her spare time volunteers as a Career Counselor for Hire Heroes USA, both of which empowers U.S. military members, veterans and spouses to succeed in the civilian workforce.